isomerpages/mpa-seathedifference/_matchmaker/The Career Switcher/Meet Michael.md

 <img border="0" alt="2" src="https://i.ibb.co/cyKv4B4/2.png">

 Meet Norhakim, the visionary behind Mascon Technologies, a venture aimed at bridging the communication gap between vessels and ports.
-Drawing on his years of seafaring experience, Hakim hopes that his company will develop innovative solutions to tackle the challenges he has observed firsthand.
+Like Michael, Hakim’s penchant for problem-solving, along with his years of seafaring experience, has led him to start a company that is developing innovative solutions to tackle the challenges he has observed firsthand.
 With his unique perspective and passion for improving the maritime industry, Norhakim is poised to make a significant impact in the field.